Raising concerns at the University of Plymouth

 2. Responsibility for this policy

-2.1: The Board of Governors (the Board) has overall responsibility for this policy, and for reviewing both how it works and how effective it is.
+2.1: The Board of Governors (the Board) has overall responsibility for this policy, and for reviewing both how it works and its effectiveness.

-2.2: The Registrar and Secretary is responsible for managing the policy and for keeping a confidential record of all concerns raised and investigations carried out.
+2.2: The University Registrar and Secretary is responsible for managing the policy and for keeping a confidential record of all concerns raised and investigations carried out.
 Every year they will make a report to the Board on concerns raised, investigations made and outcomes.
 The report will not contain the names of those involved.
+The University Registrar and Secretary must ensure that regular and appropriate training is provided to all managers and other staff who may deal with concerns or investigations under this policy.

 2.3: All members of the University are welcome to comment on this policy and suggest ways in which we could improve it.
-If you have any comments, suggestions or questions, you should address them to the Registrar and Secretary or the Chairman of the Board.
-Please visit our Board of Governors website for information about Board officers including contact details.
+If you have any comments, suggestions or questions, you should address them to the University Registrar and Secretary or the Chair of the Board.
+Please visit our Board of Governors webpage for information about Board officers including contact details.

 3. What does this policy cover?

 3.1: This policy covers raising concerns about what is happening at the University, often referred to as whistleblowing.
-Whistleblowing is the term that is used for reporting information which relates to suspected wrongdoing or dangers at work.
-This may include:
+Whistleblowing is the term used for reporting information which relates to suspected wrongdoing or dangers at work.
+You may raise concerns under this policy in relation to any suspected wrongdoings or dangers that may have already happened at the point of discovery; that may be ongoing; or that have not yet happened, but which you believe could take place.
+These may include:

 • financial mismanagement or fraud